- How to setup and operate DDM

 Enabling Document Actions

-The document actions dask pane is opened by default.
+The document actions task pane is opened by default.
 If it doesn't open or is closed, go to view>Document Actions to turn it back on.

 1) View - Used to enable or disable the input and output monitor toolbars